Aside from writing, Bill loves to travel, explore new places, and take lots of photos to document it all.

 Bill De Giulio (author) from Massachusetts on January 12, 2020:

 Thanks Ehern.
 It was an amazing time to be a kid during the late 60s.
 I have a lot of wonderful memories of that era.
 Have not seen it yet but certainly plan to.
 Thanks for stopping by.

-Ehren E Grunewald from New Orleans / NC on January 12, 2020:
+Ehren E Grunewald from New Orleans, lives in NC on January 12, 2020: